bobbimanners/EightBall/README.md

 The compiled bytecode is written to the beginning of HEAP1, starting from the lowest address and working up.
 Since no actual data is stored in HEAP1 when compiling (only `var_t` headers and addresses), it is hoped that there will be enough space for the compiled code without having it collide with the symbol tables!

+The compiler also maintains a linked list of subroutine calls and a linked list of subroutine entry points which are used for the final step of compilation - internal linkage.
+Subroutine calls and entry points are both represented using records of type `sub_t`, each of which contain the first eight characters of the subroutine name, a two byte address pointer and a two byte pointer to the next record.
+Currently, the compiler allocates these linked lists (anchored by `callsbegin` and `subsbegin`) in HEAP2, after the source code.
+This space is not freed until HEAP2 is purged using the `new` command, so some space is lost with each use of the `comp` command.

+### Compiler Address Fixups

+When compiling EightBall code, there are instances where the generated code needs to jump or branch ahead, to some location within code that has yet to be generated.
+In this case, the compiler will emit the dummy address `$ffff` and will come back later to insert the correct address, once it is known.
+This is referred to as an "address fixup."

+#### Conditionals / While loops

+When compiling `if` / `endif` or `if` . `else`, `endif` conditionals, the compiler needs to generate code to branch forward to jump over the `if` or `else` code blocks.
+Similarly, for `while` / `endwhile` loops, the compiler needs to branch forward to jump over the loop body if the condition is false.
+In all these cases, the address fixup is computed when the destination code is generated.

+#### Subroutine Calls

+Another situation where address fixups are required is subroutine calls.
+When a subroutine is called, a new entry is recorded in the `callsbegin` linked list, containing the beginning of the subroutine name and a pointer to the VM address of the call address to be fixed up.
+When a subroutine definition is encountered, a new entry is recorded in the `subsbegin` linked list, again containing the subroutine name but this time with the address of the entry point.

+The final step of compilation involves iterating through the `callsbegin` list, looking up each subroutine name in the `subsbegin` list.
+If the name is found, then the dummy `$ffff` at the fixup address is replaced with the entry point of the filename.
+Otherwise a linkage error is (cryptically) reported.

 # Code Examples

 ## Recursive Factorial